Haydamaky/Documentation/README.md

 # Online Monopoly Game - MVP Completed 🎉

 The **MVP** of the Monopoly game project has been successfully implemented!
 All planned core features are functional, though some bugs remain, and we're actively working on fixing them.

+## 🔹 How to Play
+To enjoy the Monopoly experience, gather a **group of four registered players** (each with a verified email).
+Follow these simple steps to start playing:

+1. **Go to the Main Page** and click the **"Play"** button.
+2. **Create a Game Room** or join an existing one.
+3. Once all four players are connected, you’ll be **automatically redirected** to the **/game** page.
+4. Enjoy playing Monopoly in real time!

 ## ✅ Features (Implemented)